 We are a small family run self-catering holiday site featuring The Den as the centrepiece.
 It is set on the former Husthwaite Gate Railway site, nestled below the Hambleton Hills with a beautiful view of the White Horse.

 We have a small exclusive site, available as a single rental.
-So whether you are a couple looking a tranquil retreat, a family who like their own space, or a group seeking a private get-together, it can suit all.
-(NB the maximum number of people on site for any one party booking is 12).
-The site offers a peaceful haven in the countryside, ideal for walkers, cyclists or families looking to use it as a base to explore the surrounding area.
+So whether you are a couple looking a tranquil retreat, a family who like their own space, or friends seeking a private get-together, it can suit all (NB The Den can accommodate up to 6 people).

 The local area